epreston/PSModelViewer/README.md

 # Documentation

 You can generate documentation with [doxygen](http://www.doxygen.org).
-The example project includes a documentation build target.
+The example project includes a documentation build target to do this within Xcode.
+For more details, see the [Documentation](https://github.com/epreston/PSModelViewer/wiki/Documentation) page in this projects wiki.

-Documentation is a work in progress.

 # Copyright and License